 It looks like this:

 David Ruis and Anita Ruis have served the #VTribe family in this role since 2015.

 On the ground support is provided by the members of the Hub Team.

 Far beyond being a legal requirement to operate as a non-profit in Canada, our Board is guided by relational equity and a deep commitment and connection to the Canadian #VTribe at a local level.
 As a unit they are integrated with all the other players that make up our National Team and participate in all strategic gatherings.
 They are our window into discovering the wisest way forward in mobilizing our resources to underwrite the movement.
 We invite a wide scope of experience and expertise into our board dynamic.
 We have pastoral representation, as well as those with business acumen, non-profit experience, and an understanding of politics and policy, both civic and within the church.
 A great team!

-By providing a sounding board and support to the National Directors, the Counsel speaks into the movement through wisdom and accountability.
+By providing a sounding board and support to the National Directors, the Council speaks into the movement through wisdom and accountability.

 Regional Leadership Teams

 Vineyard Canada is composed of five regions, each of which has its own team to connect communities, provide leader care and coaching, and cultivate the #VTribe vibe across the country.

 National Initiative Catalysts